tleodavis/SQL/README.md

 # Tyler Davis' SQL Portfolio

 ## Welcome to my SQL Portfolio!
-This code repository contains various examples of SQL I have written.
+This code repository contains various examples of SQL code I have written.
 Feel free to take a look and reach out to me with any questions you may have.